-Thirty years ago a balance of payment crisis prompted India to undertake fundamental structural reforms to liberalise its economy.
+Thirty years ago, a balance of payments crisis prompted India to undertake fundamental structural reforms to liberalise its economy.
 The budget of June 1991 reoriented India's engagement with the world.
-The economy gradually opened up to foreign direct investment (FDI), which in turn played a key role in industrial modernisation through access to technology, links to global markets and ideas for new management styles.
-Over the last three decades, slow but steady reforms towards an open market economy helped India emerge as the sixth largest economy globally.
+The economy gradually opened up to foreign direct investment (FDI), which played a key role in industrial modernisation through access to technology, links to global markets and ideas for new management styles.
+Over the last three decades, slow but steady reforms towards an open market economy have seen India emerge as the fifth largest economy globally.
+India is enroute to becoming the second largest economy by 2075.

-This economic momentum has continued despite the onslaught of the COVID-19 pandemic and ongoing Russia-Ukraine war.
-Indian markets have shown tremendous resilience, given the robust fundamentals of the economy coupled with strategic policy interventions by the Reserve Bank of India (RBI).
-FDI inflows into India touched a new peak in FY2021-2022 at USD 83.7 billion, displaying a 1.95% increase relative to FDI inflows in FY2020-21.
-Markets have also been optimistic about deal making during the pandemic.
-India Inc.'s total deal volume in CY2021 was up by 60% over the previous year.
-Deal activity in H12022 was up by 34% in volume over H12021.
+This economic momentum has continued despite shocks including the COVID-19 pandemic and the Russia-Ukraine war.
+Indian markets have shown tremendous resilience, given the economy's robust fundamentals coupled with strategic policy interventions by the Reserve Bank of India (RBI).
+FDI inflows into India in FY2022 stood at USD 70.97 billion.
+India Inc.'s total deal volume in FY2022 surpassed pre-pandemic levels, although deal activity in 2022 was down by more than 10% in volume over 2021.
 This includes private equity (PE) deals and strategic acquisitions (M&A).

-While Indian markets may have weathered the storm unleashed by the pandemic and the war, global markets are in the midst of a deeper churning.
+While Indian markets may have weathered the storm unleashed by the COVID-19 pandemic and the Russia-Ukraine war, global markets are in the midst of a deeper, fundamental churning.
 Geopolitical factors are fast reshaping and even challenging the traditional forces of globalisation.
-Global investors as well as multinational businesses are fast adapting to these new dynamics, rethinking their long-term strategies and supply chains.
+Additionally, other factors have assumed unprecedented importance, notably risks posed by climate change.
+Global investors as well as multinational businesses are fast adapting to these new dynamics and changed realities, and rethinking their long-term strategies and supply chains.

 India is particularly well placed to take advantage of this global churning.
-With its well-entrenched democratic institutions, robust rule of law, vibrant market ecosystem and young demography, India is a natural partner for global investors and multinational businesses alike.
+India's G20 Presidency in 2023 has signalled its arrival on the global stage, marking a milestone in its global leadership role.
+With well-entrenched democratic institutions, robust rule of law, vibrant market ecosystem, and young demography, India is a natural partner for global investors and multinational businesses alike.
 India is also deeply committed to enhancing the ease of doing business.
-The country has undertaken myriad policy reforms to address all four factors of production - capital, entrepreneurship, land and labour.
+The country has undertaken myriad policy reforms to address all four factors of production - capital, entrepreneurship, land, and labour.